 - The Dublin visa office

 - An international visa office

 - Pay the application fee.
 How you pay this fee will vary based on the application office you send your application to.

 What documents do I need to provide with the tourist visa application?

-As part of the tourist visa application process, you will need to provide a number of documents with your completed application form.
+As part of the tourist or visitor visa application process, you will need to provide a number of documents with your completed application form.
 The specific documents which you will need to provide depends on your particular circumstances.

 Still, the following documents will need to be provided with all tourist visa applications:

 - Application summary sheet